itteco/iframely/README.md

 Iframely provides out-of-the-box:
  - Generic parsers of [Open Graph](http://ogp.me/), [Twitter Cards](https://dev.twitter.com/docs/cards), [oEmbed v1](http://oembed.com/) and Readability articles
  - API for unified/merged meta, thumbnails (incl sizes), video, players, articles
- - Plugins arthitecture to extend the logic or to implement custom domain parsers
+ - Plugins arсhitecture to extend the logic or to implement custom domain parsers
  - 100+ parsers for specific domains (well, it'll be so very soon)

-Iframely is based on [oEmbed/2](#oembed2):
+Iframely is based on [oEmbed/2][oembed2]:
  - Name it "oEmbed two" or "half oEmbed"
  - It removes the semantics part of the spec
  - Leaves the discovery part through `<link>` tag